-Since the integration of originstamp.org in today’s available submission, pre-printing and conference management systems can ease the property evidence for the users of such systems as well as for the providers, we’ll focus on the best possible solution for them.
+Since the integration of originstamp.org into today’s available submission, pre-printing and conference management systems can ease the property evidence for the users of such systems as well as for the providers, I will focus on the best possible solution for them.
+With the goal that it’s integrated in at least one major submission, pre-printing or conference management system, such as Arxiv and EasyChair .

 Problem Statement

-As far as we know, today’s available submission, pre-printing and conference management systems have no decentralized trusted timestamping service included.
-But rather they use the database, where the media is saved, which have no evidential value as well as they aren’t tamper-proof.
+As far as I know from website-inspection of arxiv.org, easychair.org and hotCRP, they have no decentralized trusted timestamping service included.
+For example, hotCRP uses the database to store a timestamp as well as a SHA-1 checksum of the content, but this has no evidential value.

 Also, such databases are often centrally hosted, which is prone to availability issues.
+This approach isn’t bad, but the integration of DTT would simplify solving origin issues of content as well that it is serves evidence.
+A big plus for all participants would be that it consistently timestamps every submission (content, reviews, messaging).

-Therefore, I would like to investigate how the originstamp.org API fits best in existing commercial and non-commercial submission, pre-printing and conference management systems.
-This may include the most-efficient way to integrate the API in the code.
+Therefore, I will investigate how the originstamp.org API fits best in existing commercial and non-commercial submission, pre-printing and conference management systems.

+Research Objective(s)

+A base framework for the design of such a system was recently completed by the Information Science group of Prof. Dr. Gipp, called CryptSubmit.

+This will include the most-efficient way to integrate the API in the code.
 Also, it is to investigate what visual features the users need on the frontend, as well provider at the backend.
 Further we need to investigate how to keep up an effective workflow, if for example originstamp.org is unavailable for a lapse of time.

-A base framework is recently completed by the Information Science group of Prof. Dr. Gipp, called CryptSubmit.

-Research Objective(s)

-With the goal that we want to bring the framework CryptSubmit to the level that it’s integrated in major submission, pre-printing and conference management systems, such as Arxive and EasyChair we need to investigate the terms of feasibility, usability, reliability and availability.

 Prototyping

 The first step to get closer to the latter terms is prototyping, to get an overview for the requirements in commercial/ proprietary systems as well as to get familiar with potential issues.
 For this reason, we will adapt the submission system HotCRP to the CryptSubmit framework.